 There are a multitude of ingredients and many different types of sunscreen out there, so this article will try to simplify what ingredients to look for and when you should use them.
-What ingredients to look for will depend on what situations you will encounter throughout the day, and with this in mind, one of the most important things to be aware of when choosing a product is the difference between chemical and physical sunscreens.
+What ingredients to look for will depend on what situations you will encounter throughout the day and whether you are using a chemical or physical sunscreen.

 Physical Sunscreen Ingredients

 Physical sunscreens use ingredients that physically block or reflect sunlight from the skin to protect it from the harmful effects of UV radiation.
-The ingredients to look for, if you are interested in using physical sunscreen are zinc dioxide or titanium dioxide.
+If you are interested in using physical sunscreen, the ingredients to look for are zinc dioxide or titanium dioxide.
 These ingredients will act as a protective layer above the skin when applied.

 The main benefits of these mineral ingredients are:

-- They provide fantastic protection.
-The minerals in physical sunscreen block out both UVA and UVB rays, which makes them very effective at protecting the skin from cancer causing radiation.
+• They provide fantastic protection.
+The minerals in physical sunscreen block out UVA and UVB rays, making them very effective at protecting the skin from cancer-causing radiation.

 Some of the disadvantages of physical sunscreens are: